manujoz/mjo-litui/docs/mjo-calendar.md

 **Calendar not showing dates**

 - Ensure the component is properly connected to the DOM
 - Check that locale is supported (defaults to "en")
 - Verify no CSS is hiding the calendar content

 **Range selection not working**

 - Confirm `mode="range"` is set
 - Check that dates aren't disabled by constraints
 - Verify event listeners are properly attached

 **Responsive layout not switching**

 - Ensure `range-calendars="auto"` (default)
 - Check that ResizeObserver is supported (modern browsers)
 - Verify container width calculations

 **Keyboard navigation not working**

--   Check that `enableKeyboardNavigation` is `true` (default)
+- Check that `disableKeyboardNavigation` is `false` (default)
 - Ensure the calendar has proper focus (click on it or tab to it)
 - Verify no other elements are preventing keyboard events

 **Accessibility announcements not working**

--   Check that `announceSelections` is `true` (default)
+- Check that `disableAnnounceSelections` is `false` (default)
 - Ensure `ariaLive` is set to `"polite"` or `"assertive"`
 - Verify screen reader is running and configured properly

 ### Debug Mode